opieters/jekyll-image-gallery-example/README.md

 1. Clone the git repo: `git clone https://github.com/opieters/jekyll-image-gallery-example.git`
 2. Change folder: `cd jekyll-image-gallery-example`
 3. Install Jekyll: `gem install jekyll`
-4. Install all JS dependencies with bower: `bower install` (not required, JS dependencies are already included in the repo)

 ## Run the Website and Make It Your Own